kschuler/ling001/index.md

 - **Reading bonus:** Add 1% point to your final grade by being a member of the recitation section with the [most engagement on perusall](resources/how-perusall-works.pdf).
 You must engage with most readings to be elligible.

 ## Schedule
 Schedule is subject to change.
-All lectures will be recorded and [posted here](https://upenn.hosted.panopto.com/Panopto/Pages/Sessions/List.aspx?folderID=99e28b4b-8d65-4ac1-9fe4-ab3c00e43bf5) ~~a few minutes after each class~~ at the begining of the week.
+All lectures will be recorded and [posted here](https://upenn.hosted.panopto.com/Panopto/Pages/Sessions/List.aspx?folderID=99e28b4b-8d65-4ac1-9fe4-ab3c00e43bf5) a few minutes after each class.

 Wk  | Lecture | Readings | Resources
   --- | --- | --- | ---